kubeflow/website/content/en/docs/components/pipelines/user-guides/core-functions/connect-api.md

 <summary>Click to expand</summary>
 <hr>

-When running the Pipelines SDK inside a multi-user Kubeflow cluster, a [ServiceAccount token volume](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) can be mounted to the Pod, the Kubeflow Pipelines SDK can use this token to authenticate itself with the Kubeflow Pipelines API.
+A [ServiceAccount token volume](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) can be mounted to a Pod running in the same cluster as Kubeflow Pipelines.
+The Kubeflow Pipelines SDK can use this token to authenticate itself with the Kubeflow Pipelines API.

-The following code creates a `kfp.Client()` using a ServiceAccount token for authentication.
+The following Python code will create a `kfp.Client()` using a ServiceAccount token for authentication:

 ```python
 import kfp